natsuapo/keplerjis/docs/dataprocessing/address-processing.md

 # Address related functions

 Address related functions include those functions that modify address data, geocoding, and generate address data with coordinates (reverse geocoding) or other information (API).
+Since there is no column type of address, all address related functions are available in the item list of `string` type columns.

 Not like other data processing which can be conducted offline, most of the address related functions need to call API to get extra data.

-In this system, the address related functions mainly use Google API and aims to process Google related data. (e.g. GMT data)
+In this system, the address related functions mainly use Google API and aims to process Google related data (e.g. GMT data).
+Since google API does not support CORS, in the previous research and demo I built a simple server to forward Google API results, which might against the terms of use of Google API if I open it in the demo.
+So in the current stage the address related functions, especially those using Google API, are out of service in the demo app.

+Nevertheless, I have the plan to make some functions offline, and make the API request part more flexible, so as the users can request the data from their own server.